-Similiar to selling a fire-damaged house, repairing a property damaged by fire can go smoothly or it can be a process filled with difficulties, delays and cost overruns.
-The biggest determining factor for the success of your project is the fire damage restoration contractor you select.
+Similiar to selling a fire-damaged house, repairing a property damaged by fire with the help of a fire damage contractor can go smoothly or it can be a process filled with difficulties, delays, and cost overruns.
+The biggest determining factor for the success of your restoration project is the fire damage contractor you select.

 The truth is there is no shortage of horror stories out there about incompetent contractors trying to complete fire damaged house repairs.
 From being late to having poor communication skills to delivering shoddy work to using cheap materials to charging hidden fees or unexpectedly raising their fees, there is certainly a lot that can go wrong when you hire the wrong contractor.
 And the consequences of a poor hiring decision can be anything from a minor annoyance to the putting of your and your family’s lives at risk in a poorly repaired fire-damaged house.